StankoMarjanski/data-analytics-portfolio/data-warehouse-postgresql/README.md

 # <img width="30" height="40" alt="image" src="https://github.com/user-attachments/assets/1fb62c00-43e8-4bb2-beb8-04cd3eb702b9" /> Data Warehouse Project

+## Welcome

-Welcome to my Data Warehouse project — a small, practical implementation of the **Medallion architecture** built on **PostgreSQL**.
+Welcome to my Data Warehouse project — a concise, runnable **PostgreSQL** implementation created for portfolio and learning purposes.
-Think of this repo as a refining pipeline: raw source files flow into the **bronze** layer, get cleaned and standardized in **silver**, and emerge as business-ready **gold** artifacts for BI, reporting, and ML.
+This repository contains organized SQL scripts, sample data and focused documentation grouped by purpose (initialization, schemas, tables, ETL, and analytics).

+Each major area is documented in its own file — open the `docs/` and `scripts/` folders to find step-by-step instructions and runnable SQL for that topic.

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Even though it’s a portfolio project, it follows industry best practices in data engineering and analytics.

 ---

 ## 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers: